Alignak-monitoring/alignak-doc/source/04-1_alignak_configuration/04_default_configuration.rst

    ; Two main interests for this section:
    ; - define the global Alignak configuration parameters ; - define the common parameters to all the Alignak configuration daemons ;
+   ; -----
+   ; NOTE that defining all the parameters in the DEFAULT section is an easy solution but it will make ; these parameters available in all the daemons.
+It is also possible to define only the daemon ; specific parameters in the daemon own section
+   ;
    [DEFAULT]
    ; --------------------------------------------------------------------